raphCode/master-thesis-muzero/theory.typ

 !Mcts grows a tree #footnote[typically a !g tree] in an asymmetric fashion, expanding it by one !n in each iteration.
-Each !n in the tree contains a visit count, that indicated in how many iterations the !n was visited.
+Each !n in the tree represents a !g !s $s$ and stores a visit count $n_s$, that indicated in how many iterations the !n was visited.
-A !n also keeps track of its mean !v as approximated by the !mc simulations.
+A !n also keeps track of its mean !v $v_s$ as approximated by the !mc simulations.
-In the case of !mp !gs, this !v many be a vector with multiple entries, one for each !pl.
 In the basic variant, each iteration of the !algo consists of four phases, as illustrated in @fig_mcts_phases.